Alternative Loans & Other Payment Options

 Discover Alternative Loan

-Discover Student Loans are available to undergraduate students with Fixed Rates as low as 6.79% APR, and Variable Rates as low as Prime Index + 0.0% (currently 3.25%).
+Discover Student Loans are available to undergraduate and graduate students with Fixed rates as low as 5.49% APR and Variable rates as low as Prime Index +0.00% (currently 3.25%).
 Discover charges Zero Origination Fees.
 Repayment on the loan is automatically deferred while students are enrolled at least half-time.
 International students may be qualified with a US citizen co-signer.
 Borrowers will receive a 2.0% graduation reward on variable rate loans when graduation is certified to the lender, and are eligible for .25% interest rate reduction when utilizing the auto-debit payment option.

 For more information, or to apply online, visit http://www.discoverstudentloans.com/ or call 1-877-728-3030 Option 1.